JosephCamarena/ShellSort-Investigations/README.md

 	2. h[]= 4^i + 3 · 2^(i − 1) + 1: {1,8,23,77,281, . . .}
 	3. Successive terms of the form 2^p · 3^q: {1,2,3,4,6,8,9,12, . . .}
 	4. Successive terms of the form 2^i − 1: {1,3,7,15,31,63, . . .}

+The program takes its input from the command line:
+• arg[0] = the name of the file containing the data
+• arg[1] = the number of trials to be performed with each sequence (so that an average time can be determined)

+The trials are then performed and the average run times from each sequence along with the ratios (see below) are output to the console window.
+Program reads in files of various random lengths and determines the time to complete the sort routine for each sequence.